 The cable car, a transport of the future

 In cities like Medellín, the cable car has had a real social impact in the 2000s.
 Indeed, it has opened up the shantytowns located high up in the mountains.
 The cable cars have been so successful that new lines have been installed very recently.
 According to Medellín City Council, the cable car has considerably reduced violence, taking it out of the top 20 most dangerous cities.
-It is therefore one of the only modes of transport that can really prevent urban fractures.
+It is therefore one of the few modes of transport that can really prevent urban fractures.

 This example is also illustrated in Brest.
 Indeed, it is in 2016 that the city is equipped with a cable car to cross the river Penfeld.
 It has thus made it possible to link the Capuchin district, which was once isolated, to the rest of the city and has thus contributed to the economic dynamism of the district.
-In addition, thanks to its architecture, it often provides a breathtaking view of the city and is therefore a tourist attraction that can attract potential users.
+In addition, thanks to its architecture, it often provides a breathtaking view of the city and is, therefore, a tourist attraction that can attract potential users.

 In addition to having a real social and economic impact on the various districts of the city, the urban cable car has many ecological virtues compared to its competitors.
-Indeed, it is 100% electric and consumes much less energy than the tramway or metro for example.
+Indeed, it is 100% electric and consumes much less energy than the tramway or metro, for example.
 In addition, the cable car also has a practical aspect.
 Indeed, by flying over certain dense areas, it makes it possible to overcome natural or architectural obstacles, which is impossible with the installation of a tramway for example.
-This also means a real time saving for the inhabitants.
-The former Minister of the Environment, Ségolène Royal, said: “There is no cleaner, safer, quieter or cheaper way to travel than by cable car”.
+This also means real time saving for the inhabitants.
+The former Minister of the Environment, Ségolène Royal, said: "There is no cleaner, safer, quieter or cheaper way to travel than by cable car".